roberthart56/projects/airpump/README.md

 <img src="./pics/sketch2.jpg"  width="50%"/>

 First version of the rotor in CAD.
 After the first try, I had a rotor with diameter of 130 mm.
 Only when I saw the outline on the 3D printer bed, did I realize that this was bigger than I wanted.
 Went back, and designed the rotor pictured below, about 100 mm in diameter.
-Also pictured: a motor holder and an adapter for the output.
+Also pictured (not to scale): a motor holder and an adapter for the output.

 <p>
 <img src="./pics/rotor02.png"  width="30%"/>